Living with a chronic illness

 Exactly 6 weeks to the day of my last surgery I was allowed to practice yoga again - I hadn’t been doing any for the 3 months I was ill.
 I remember clearly, the 9:15am Flow and Restore class at the Power Yoga Company.
 I took it slow, listened to my body, didn’t push or force anything.
 And when I came to forward fold I felt the space in my lower back increase and my body let out a big sigh, I burst out in tears, tears of joy.
 I felt that I was going to be just fine.
 More importantly I was amazed that my body was already able to do these yoga postures and that it made me feel better, physically and mentally.
 I wanted to learn more and asked if I could do the teacher training, just to learn more physically and about all the philosophy and anatomy.
 They enrolled me and less than 5 months after the surgery I had my 200 hour certificate from the Power Yoga Company.
 I was as strong and healthy as I had ever been.
 My yoga journey had truly kicked off.

-Since 2016, I have studied more yoga; Yin and I’ve almost completed my 300 hour Yoga therapy course.
+Since 2016, I have studied more yoga; Yin and I’ve completed my 300 hour Yoga Therapy course.
 I’m furthering my understanding of Zen mind-training and Buddhism and I’ve qualified as a Thai yoga massage practitioner.

 I feel the physical and mental qualities of mind-body practices are the key to make me healthier.
 I need to be disciplined and practice every day (meditate, move, stretch), but I am still very much engrained in the stressful office job in the city of London.
 And there lies the problem; I’m a type-A, conscientious, work too hard, get stressed type of person and working in a bank stresses me out to the extreme.
 I still have fistulating Crohn’s disease.
-I still have fistulas; even though I seem to be managing my inflammation well with yoga and medicine, the fistulas persist, and I can feel another obstruction in my intestine.
-So it is likely I need further surgery.
+I still have fistulas.

-But I am still 100% hopeful and determined to create a better work-life situation, to move out of the city, live somewhere green, get a dog and do and teach yoga, or anything mind-body-wellness related.
-As I am convinced it will be the only way; instead of depending on medicine I need a more integrated and whole-body approach which will allow the innate healing power of my body and mind to work their magic.
-I need to make a positive action and ensure that all the factors are there for it to do so; less stress, more meditation and yoga and a healthy environment.
+But I am still 100% hopeful and determined to create a better work-life situation, to move out of the city, live somewhere green, get a dog, practice massage and teach and practice yoga, or anything mind-body-wellness related.
+I am convinced it will be the only way; instead of depending on medicine or waiting for a miracle cure (which is not going to happen looking at the current medical approach), I need a more integrated and whole-body approach which will allow the innate healing power of my body and mind to work its magic.
+I need to take ownership of my recovery rather than giving that power away.
+Looking for a holistic approach and ensure that all the factors are there for me to heal; less stress, more meditation and yoga and a healthy environment.